-Get Creative with Brussel Sprouts
+Get Creative with Brussels Sprouts

-While grilling or roasting brussel sprouts with a bit of salt and some crushed red peppers can be simple and delicious, some people might be looking for some more unique ways of cooking up this veggie in celebration of Eat Brussel Sprouts Day!
+While grilling or roasting Brussels sprouts with a bit of salt and some crushed red peppers can be simple and delicious, some people might be looking for some more unique ways of cooking up this veggie in celebration of Eat Brussel Sprouts Day!

-Grow Brussel Sprouts in the Garden
+Grow Brussels Sprouts in the Garden

-When the tiny heads of the brussel sprout plants are firm and green, and 1-2 inches in diameter, the vegetables are ready to be harvested.
+When the tiny heads of the Brussels sprout plants are firm and green, and 1-2 inches in diameter, the vegetables are ready to be harvested.
 Then, get ready to cook them in one of the above ways and enjoy!

 Eat Brussel Sprouts Day FAQs

-Can you eat brussel sprouts raw?
+Can you eat Brussels sprouts raw?

-Are brussel sprouts good for you?
+Are Brussels sprouts good for you?

-Can dogs eat brussel sprouts?
+Can dogs eat Brussels sprouts?

-How many brussel sprouts in a serving?
+How many Brussels sprouts in a serving?